 There are two types of on-campus student employment:

-Several on-campus offices and departments (as well as some off-campus community-based organizations) have the need for student workers, and can employ those who qualify under the category of Work-Study.
-The work for these positions may be performed at a maximum of 15 hours per week when school is in session or a 35 hours per week basis during periods of non-enrollment.
+Several on-campus offices and departments (as well as some off-campus community-based organizations) have the need for student workers, and can employ those who qualify under the category of work-study.
+The work for these positions may be performed at a maximum of 17 hours per week when school is in session or a 35 hours per week basis during periods of non-enrollment.

-There are also positions available on-campus for students who do not qualify under Work-Study.
-These positions are funded through various individual departments’ Discretionary Budgets.
-There are fewer of these positions and they are not as heavily advertised as Work-Study positions.
+There are also positions available on-campus for students who do not qualify under work-study.
+These positions are funded through various individual departments’ discretionary budgets.
+There are fewer of these positions and they are not as heavily advertised as work-study positions.
 To find out if an individual department or office has a discretionary position available, a student typically needs to stop in and inquire.
-MCC areas that commonly have open discretionary positions are the Library, Fitness & Athletics, Admissions, Registrar, Continuing Education and ETDL.
+MCC areas that commonly have open discretionary positions are the Library, Fitness, Admissions, Registrar, Continuing Education and Educational Technology/Distance Learning.
 We encourage students to always come prepared with a current résumé when making an inquiry.

 |For Students||For On-campus Site Supervisors|